grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 version: 0.8.0
 status: In active development
 category:
-description: Generates a 2D line drawing of a 3D prism in three-point linear perspective.
-The user defines seed locations for initial vanishing points and vertices, then the program uses slope to calculate a horizon line and Cartesian coordinates for other vertices.
+description: Generates a 2D line drawing of a 3D prism in three-point graphical perspective.
+The user defines initial locations and dimensions, then the program uses slope to calculate a horizon line and Cartesian coordinates for other vertices.
 todo:
 - Build hatching
 - Allow additional objects